Luol Deng: 2008–09 season

-Before the season started, Deng agreed to a contract extension for six years and ($71) million.
-The agreement was announced by Bulls general manager, John Paxson.
-Paxson said in a statement "Signing Luol has always been a priority for this organization and we have always felt that he was a big part of our future.
+Before the 2008–09 season started, Deng agreed to a contract extension for six years and $71 million.
+After the agreement was announced, Bulls general manager John Paxson said in a statement "Signing Luol has always been a priority for this organization and we have always felt that he was a big part of our future.
 We are very happy that Luol will now be with us long term as we continue to grow as an organization."

-Due to injury, Deng played in (48) games.
-During the regular season Luol's scoring dropped to (14.1) points per game and his rebounding dropped to 6.0 per game.
-The Bulls made the playoffs, but Luol missed the entire playoffs due to injury.
+Due to injury, Deng played in 48 games.
+During the regular season his scoring dropped to 14.1 points per game and his rebounding dropped to 6.0 per game.
+The Bulls made the playoffs, but Deng missed the 2009 playoffs due to injury.

 2009–10 season

 Deng played in a total of 70 games during the 2009–10 season, also increasing his scoring and rebounding to 17.6 and 7.3 respectively, helping the Bulls make the playoffs again.
-He missed 11 straight games at the end of March because of a sprained right calf.
+He missed 11 straight games at the end of March 2010, because of a sprained right calf.